-Legal proceedings.
+Legal proceedings

-In October 2011, Avid Technology, Inc. filed a complaint in the United States District Court for the District of Delaware alleging that Harmonic's Omneon Media Grid product infringes two patents held by Avid.
-The complaint seeks injunctive relief and damages.
-At this time, the Company cannot predict the outcome of this matter.
-An unfavorable outcome of this matter could adversely affect the Company's business, operating results, financial position and cash flows.
+In October 2011, Avid Technology, Inc. ("Avid") filed a complaint in the United States District Court for the District of Delaware alleging that Harmonic's Media Grid product infringes two patents held by Avid.
+In June 2012, Avid served a subsequent complaint alleging that Harmonic's Spectrum product infringes one patent held by Avid.
+The complaints seek injunctive relief and damages.